 - Safety, cleanup and beautification projects around communities and main street boulevards

 - Supporting farmers markets and increasing access to healthy food for underserved communities.

 Target areas and grant cycles

-The Gresham Community Enhancement Committee Awards about $20,000 each winter to projects that serve city residents.
-It is funded by community enhancement fees collected at Gresham Transfer Station.
-Metro Councilor Shirley Craddick, District 1, acts as an adviser.
-For more information, review the city’s grant webpage, or contact Joe Walsh at 503-618-2372 or [email protected].
+The Gresham Community Enhancement Committee awards about $40,000 each winter to projects that serve city residents.
+The grant program is funded by community enhancement fees collected at Gresham Sanitary Service facility.
+District 1 Metro Councilor Ashton Simpson serves on the committee.
+For more information, review the city’s grants webpage, or contact Michael Gonzales at 503-618-2482 or [email protected]

-The Sherwood Community Enhancement Committee awards about $70,000 each spring to projects that serve city residents.
-Metro Councilor Gerritt Rosenthal, District 3, acts as an adviser.
+The Sherwood Community Enhancement Committee awards about $90,000 each spring to projects that serve city residents.
+The grant program is funded by community enhancement fees collected at Pride Recycling Company.
+District 3 Metro Councilor Gerritt Rosenthal serves on the committee.
 For more information, review the city’s grants webpage or contact Leslie Dean, Sherwood city accountant, at 503-625-4212 or [email protected].

 The Troutdale Community Enhancement Program closed in 2020 after five years of awarding funds to homeowner associations, city advisory committees, service clubs, schools, and other community non-profit groups.
 District 1 Metro Councilor Ashton Simpson and Metro staff will work with local stakeholders to reestablish a Troutdale Community Enhancement Program by 2023.
 Contact Noelle Dobson with any questions, [email protected].